peterkuma/ccplot/api/reference/index.md

 product = HDF(b'CAL_LID_L1-ValStage1-V3-02.2013-01-01T11-55-23ZN.hdf')
 {% endhighlight %}

-The file can be closed with **HDF.close()**, but the class also provides Context Manager interface:
+The file can be closed with **HDF.close()**, or by using the Context Manager
+interface:

 {% highlight python %}
 with HDF(b'CAL_LID_L1-ValStage1-V3-02.2013-01-01T11-55-23ZN.hdf') as product:
-    # Work with product.
+    # Work with the file.
 {% endhighlight %}

 #### Reading datasets and Vdata

-Datasets and Vdata are available as dictionary items of the class instance:
+Datasets and Vdata are accessible as dictionary items of the HDF class instance:

 {% highlight python %}
 lat = product[b'Latitude']